marmelab/react-admin/UPGRADE.md

 );
 ```

 Finally, you won't need the now deprecated `<WithPermission>` or `<SwitchPermissions>` in custom routes either if you want access to permissions.
 Much like you can restrict access to authenticated users only with the [`Authenticated`](Authentication.html#restricting-access-to-a-custom-page) component, you may decorate your custom route with the `WithPermissions` component.
-It will ensure the user is authenticated then call the `authClient` with the `AUTH_GET_PERMISSIONS` type and the `authParams` you specify:
+It will ensure the user is authenticated then call the `authProvider` with the `AUTH_GET_PERMISSIONS` type and the `authParams` you specify:

 {% raw %}
 ```jsx